check24-scholarships/holiday-challenge/README.md

 We provide you with [~72 million real offers](#datasets) for Mallorca that have been sampled randomly from our system.
 Build a simple version of a comparison service that supports users on their search for a trip to Mallorca.
 You can look at [urlaub.check24.de](https://urlaub.check24.de) for inspiration.
-Put your project on GitHub and use it to apply for the [GenDev Scholarship](https://check24.de/gen-dev).
+Put your project on GitHub and use it to apply for the 2nd round of the [GenDev Scholarship](https://check24.de/gen-dev).
+Applications are open between 17th October and 13th November 2022.

 ### Basic requirements that your application should fulfill
 - When searching for offers users should be able to enter the following parameters: